Geomodels-UB/Risknat_Detection/README.md

 # Point Cloud Monitoring

 ## Introduction
-Point Cloud Monitoring is a system of softwares for the automatic detection of rockfalls from  point cloud.
-The system is divides in two softwares.
-Cluster creation from point clouds (Visual Studio, Basic) and cluster classification with machine learning (Python).
+Point Cloud Monitoring is a system of softwares for the automatic detection of rockfalls from  point clouds.
+The system is divided in two softwares.
+Cluster creation from Monitoring point clouds (Point Cloud Monitoring PCM, Visual Studio, Basic) and Cluster Classification with machine learning (Python).

 ## Name
 Point Cloud Monitoring and Cluster Classification